The Causes Behind Spinal Compression Fracture

 To diagnose compression fracture, our Specialist will take a complete medical history and perform a physical examination.
 If a compression fracture is suspected, our doctor may order the following diagnostic procedures:

-• Computed tomography scan (CT scan): a diagnostic imaging procedure that uses a combination of X-rays and computer technology to produce detailed images of the body.
-A CT scan shows detailed images of any part of the body, including the bones, muscles, fat, and organs.
-CT scans are more detailed than general X-rays.
+• Computed tomography scan (CT scan): a diagnostic imaging procedure that uses X-rays and computer technology to create detailed images of the body, including bones, muscles, fat, and organs.
+CT scans provide more detailed views than standard X-rays, allowing for a clearer examination of various body structures.

-• Nuclear bone scan: a diagnostic procedure in which a radioactive substance is injected into the body to measure activity in the bones.
-(The amount of radiation is small–less than the radiation in half of one CT scan.)
-This scan helps identify damaged bones.
+• Nuclear bone scan: a diagnostic procedure in which a small amount of radioactive material is injected into the body to measure bone activity.
+The radiation used is minimal—less than that in half of a CT scan.
+This scan is useful in detecting damaged or abnormal bones.

 Since compression fractures usually occur in weakened bone, our doctor may order additional tests to look for osteoporosis, tumor, or infection.